Tom Kimbrough Stadium

 Tom Kimbrough Stadium is a 9,800-capacity multi-use high school football stadium in Murphy, Texas.
 Mostly used for high school football, soccer, and track, the stadium was built in 2003 and is owned by the Plano Independent School District.
 It is the home stadium of Plano East Senior High School.

 Namesake

-The stadium was named after Tom Kimbrough, the former Head Football Coach of Plano Senior High School and Plano ISD Athletic Director after John Clark (John Clark Stadium was named after him).

-Kimbrough was inspired by Clark, the former coach and PISD Athletics Director who hired him, and maintained his high standards.
-Under his direction, the Plano Wildcats football team won three state championship games.
+The stadium was named after Tom Kimbrough, the former Head Football Coach of Plano Senior High School and Plano ISD Athletic Director.
+He succeeded John Clark the coach and athletic director for whom John Clark Stadium was named.
+Under Kimbrough's direction, the Plano Wildcats football team won three state championships.